Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

 \subsubsection{Interaction and tether formation without second-gradient regularization with $\varepsilon_0=0$}

-We consider two cell separations, $d\in\{5r_c,\,2.5r_c\}$, and compare the Jacobian determinant $J=\det F$ across methods in Fig.~\ref{fig:detF-2cells-eps0}.
-The larger separation probes an interaction regime with weaker tether-mediated intercellular mechanical communication, whereas the smaller separation promotes strong interaction through a localized densification phase transition in the intercellular ECM.
-Representative sensitivity studies for this two-cell non-regularized regime are reported in Extended Data Figs.~\ref{fig:ed-two-eps0-period}-\ref{fig:ed-two-eps0-uqrho}, including sweeps over the R3 cadence $P$, network capacity, and the UQ probe variance $\rho_{uq}$.
+We examine two representative cell separations, $d\in\{5r_c,\,2.5r_c\}$, and compare the Jacobian determinant $J=\det F$ across methods in Fig.~\ref{fig:detF-2cells-eps0}.
+The larger separation corresponds to weak interaction, whereas the smaller separation promotes a localized densification band in the intercellular gap.
+As in the single-cell case, the relevant question is not merely whether a low-$J$ structure appears, but whether the method reaches the densified-well neighbourhood in the pericellular and intercellular regions without introducing fragmented or spoke-like artefacts.
+Representative sensitivity studies for this two-cell non-regularized regime are reported in Supplementary Figs.~\ref{fig:ed-two-eps0-period} to \ref{fig:ed-two-eps0-uqrho}, including sweeps over the R3 cadence $P$, network capacity, and the UQ probe variance $\rho_{uq}$.